Jiqbal-astro/exoplanet-transit-simulator/README.md

 A free, open-source web application that simulates exoplanet transits, models light curves, and analyzes habitable zones.
 Perfect for education, research, and astronomy enthusiasts!

 ## Live Demo
-After you publish with GitHub Pages, your app will be at:
 `https://jiqbal1921.github.io/exoplanet-transit-simulator`

 ## Features